zimlewis/deepwoken-min-max/README.md

 Enjoy your sastified changing your talents process after beating ethiron(or fight 100 ferrymen or mooneyes stone idk), if you have any problem, contact me via Discord: [zimlewis](http://discordapp.com/users/733486464947454034) <br />

 # Update-log
-*1.0.1*:
+*1.0.3*:
+ - Relize I did not build for production, hopefully fixed *1.0.2*:
+ - Turn out it has error because I use import .. from '@/..', changed to relative part, hopefully fixed *1.0.1*:
  - Fixed import main.css
 *1.0.0*: